chestnutchest/sql-project-sports-and-demeco/README.md

 The raw data were processed with pandas in Python.
 Input datasets in CSV format were imported into a **PostgreSQL** database for query.

-**Key SQL concepts applied in this project:** nested queries, CTE, subqueries, window functions, joins, views, aggregation functions, filtering, conditionals
+**Key SQL concepts applied in this project:** nested queries, CTE, subqueries, window functions, joins, views, aggregate functions, filtering, conditionals

 ## Repo Structure